christocracy/cordova-plugin-background-geolocation/README.md

 ### backgroundGeoLocation.isLocationEnabled(success, fail)
 NOTE: Android only

 One time check for status of location services.
-In case or error fail callback will be executed.
+In case of error, fail callback will be executed.

 Success callback parameter | Type | Description
 -------------------------- | ---- | -----------